 - Aberbeeg accept referrals from the Local Health Boards

-Aberbeeg will accept patients from Wales who need medium secure care according to the assessments of The Welsh Health Specialised Services Committee (WHSSC).
-Patients can come from the criminal justice system and also for patients on their stepdown journey from high security hospitals.
+- Aberbeeg will accept patients from Wales who require medium secure care according to the assessments of The Welsh Health Specialised Services Committee (WHSSC).